klam912/banana_ripeness_classification/README.md

 ## Result
-• Created a CNN model that has a 95% accuracy of predicting a banana's ripeness
+• Created a 2D Convolutional Neural Network model using Tensorflow's Keras API to predict a banana's ripeness

-• Visualized the loss and accuracy of the model and determined that it is not overfitting
+• Visualized the training and validation loss and accuracy of the model using Matplotlib

+• Implemented Early Stopping Callback to stop training the model when the validation loss increases

+• Used Scikit-learn's 5-fold cross-validation to test the model's performance, which resulted in 95.37% accuracy and 23% loss

+• Hypertuned the model using a GridSearchCV to find the most optimal L2 regularization rate, learning rate, and dropout rate

+• Experimented with models with different architecture (from least to most complex) and number of epochs to find the most optimal architecture

+• Compiled the CNN model with the Adam compiler

 ## Limitation
 • Because this model has a 95% accuracy level, there's definitely room for improvement in optimizing